barryclark/jekyll-now/_posts/2019-07-28-vscode-remote-dev.md

 7. Check if I am getting the expected output files
 8. Repeat Step 1

 Problem is, what if we are working with large datasets and we can't store them on our local machine?
+Do we have to buy even more external storage just to be able to download and work with the data on our local machine, only to re-upload changes back to the remote instance?

+That's where Remote Development functionalities